samjones00/docs/docs/_documentation/jupyter-notebooks.md

 It provides a nicer UX over the traditional Notebook UX with niceties like intelli-sense and variable explorer and is better at opening stand-alone Notebooks outside the context of a Python project where its able to make use of pip's global OS packages.

-Whilst its Python notebook support is still the most complete, it's the optimal UX for working with **C# and F# Notebooks** with its [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension, currently in Preview that's maintained as part of the [github.com/dotnet/interactive](https://github.com/dotnet/interactive) project.
+Whilst its Python notebook support is still the most complete, it's the optimal UI for working with **C# and F# Notebooks** with its [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension, currently in Preview that's maintained as part of the [github.com/dotnet/interactive](https://github.com/dotnet/interactive) project.

 ## Cloud Notebook Services